scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

   }
 ```

-Unlike Scala's `Future`, `Task`'s parallelism is explicit.
+Unlike Scala's `Future`, `Task`'s parallelism is explicit:
-If we were to use `map3` instead of `parMap3` then the tasks would be started in sequence, one at a time.
+if we were to use `map3` instead of `parMap3`, the tasks would be started in sequence, one at a time.

 ### Task.sleep

-We can use `Task.sleep` or `delayExecution` to temporarily stop the `Task` and reschedule it after a specified time.
+We can use `Task.sleep` or `delayExecution` to temporarily stop a `Task` and reschedule it after a specified time.
-Unlike `Thread.sleep`, no `Thread` is blocked and other tasks can freely execute on that `Thread`.
+Unlike `Thread.sleep`, no `Thread` is blocked, and other tasks can freely execute on that `Thread`.
-This type of blocking is called _asynchronous_, or _semantic_ blocking.
+This type of blocking is called _asynchronous_ or _semantic_ blocking.

-The following code will take 2 seconds (after execution) even if we have only 1 thread:
+For example, the following code will take 2 seconds (after execution) even if we have only 1 thread:

 ```scala
 import scala.concurrent.duration.*